YFrisch/PredictionsOnTaskPerformance/README.md

 ## TODOs

+- Extra file for Brier score?
+- Documentation of evaluation.py and distribution_readers

 4. Compare user-given distributions about the scores with actual achieved scores on tasks
 5. Normalize discrete probability distributions
 6. Framework for modular use